 In April 1995, the Board of Directors approved a stock repurchase program authorizing the Company to purchase from time to time up to \$2,000,000 of its common stock for its own account.
 Subsequently, the Board of Directors periodically has approved increases of between \$1,000,000 to \$5,000,000 in the stock repurchase program.
-As of June 30, 2010, the most recently approved increase was for additional purchases of \$2,000,000, which occurred in October 2006, for an aggregate maximum of \$45,500,000, of which \$43,360,247 had been expended through June 30, 2010.
+As of June 30, 2011, the most recently approved increase was for additional purchases of \$2,000,000, which occurred in October 2006, for an aggregate maximum of \$45,500,000, of which \$43,360,247 had been expended through June 30, 2011.
 The Company intends to effect all stock purchases either on the open market or through privately negotiated transactions and intends to finance all stock purchases through its own cash flow or by borrowing for such purchases.

-There were no stock repurchases under the program in 2010.
-During 2009, the Company purchased 7,996 shares of its common stock at an average net price of \$5.46 per share, for a total purchase price of \$43,620.
-As of June 30, 2010, the Board of Directors has authorized the repurchase by the Company of up to \$2,139,753 in Company common stock at the discretion of the Chief Executive Officer of the Company.
+There were no stock repurchases under the program in fiscal 2011 and 2010.
+As of June 30, 2011, the Board of Directors has authorized the repurchase by the Company of up to \$2,139,753 in Company common stock at the discretion of the Chief Executive Officer of the Company.
 Future stock purchases under this program are dependent on management's assessment of value versus market price.